-This Virginia Department of Education-approved Middle Grades Education undergraduate-only program prepares individuals for eligibility for an initial teaching license in grades 6-8.
-This major-minor program in Middle Grades Education is designed to provide candidates with the course offerings and experiences that form the required foundation for recommendation to the Virginia Department of Education for a Virginia teaching license.
+This Virginia Department of Education-approved Secondary Education undergraduate-only program prepares individuals for an initial teaching license for grades 6-12.
+This double major program in Secondary Education is designed to provide candidates with the course offerings and experiences that form the required foundation for recommendation to the Virginia Department of Education for a Virginia teaching license.